Management's Discussion & Analysis

 Financial Management Systems

 As suggested in the “Sharing Quality Financial Management Services” section above, because of the federal government’s size and diversity, its financial management infrastructure consists of both legacy and modernized systems and standardized and customized systems.
 As the government’s fiscal agent, Treasury works closely with agencies to manage systems for collecting and disbursing the government’s cash and financing disbursements when necessary, recording and reporting on those collections and disbursements, and reporting on all government revenues, expenses, assets, and liabilities.

-The first four sections above32 summarize what OMB and agencies have been doing and plan to do to improve financial management, including financial management systems.
-Additionally, Treasury has financial management improvements plans that have governmentwide implications.
-These plans include standardizing processes, system requirements, and system interfaces.
-These efforts will allow legacy technology to be decommissioned and reduce the need for manual processes.
-Also, agencies other than Treasury have plans to improve their financial management and financial reporting systems described in their financial reports, budget requests, and performance plans.
-Most significantly, DOD has plans to address its material weaknesses in financial reporting, and is bringing its financial systems into compliance with federal financial management systems requirements, including the FFMIA; these plans can be found in the AFR.
-In addition, DOD’s audit remediation efforts include issues related to real property, inventory, OM&S, government property in the possession of contractors, information technology, and reconciling the Department’s fund balance with Treasury, internal controls over financial reporting, the Joint Strike Fighter program, and component audit support.
+In 2020, Treasury was designated as the Financial Management systems QSMO and it is pursuing financial management improvement strategies that have government-wide implications.
+These strategies include standing up a financial management marketplace, developing system standards, and standardized processes, system requirements, and system interfaces.
+These efforts provide a path to the decommissioning of legacy systems and migration to updated systems, leveraging modernized technologies.
+Also, agencies are coordinating with Treasury QSMO to improve their financial management and financial reporting systems as described in their financial reports, budget requests, and performance plans.
+DOD continues to address its material weaknesses in financial reporting, and is bringing its financial systems into compliance with federal financial management systems requirements, including the FFMIA; these plans can be found in the agency financial statements.
+In addition, DOD’s audit remediation efforts include issues related to real property, inventory and OM&S, government property in the possession of contractors, information technology access controls, reconciling DOD’s fund balance with Treasury, internal controls over financial reporting, the Joint Strike Fighter program, and component audit support.

 Federal managers are responsible for developing and maintaining effective internal controls.
 Internal controls help to ensure effective and efficient operations, reliable financial reporting, and compliance with applicable laws and regulations.
 Safeguarding assets is a goal of each of these three objectives.